-Undergraduates in Courses Designated "Primarily for Graduates"

-Courses numbered in the 200s or 2000s (Primarily for Graduates) may be taken by undergraduates only with the permission of the instructor, as indicated by the instructor's signature on the study card.
+Undergraduates in Courses Designated "Primarily for Graduates" Courses numbered in the 200s or 2000s (Primarily for Graduates) may be taken by undergraduates only with the permission of the instructor, as indicated by the instructor's signature on the study card.
 Undergraduates may not enroll in courses numbered in the 300s or 3000s (Graduate Courses of Reading and Research).
-The only exception to the latter rule are fourth-year Advanced Standing students who are candidates for the master's degree and who may enroll in such upper-level courses with the instructor's permission.

-Pass/Fail Grading Status (Undergraduates Only)

-In 1967 the Faculty extended the use of Pass/Fail in order to permit students to enrich their educational experience by enrolling in courses they might otherwise avoid because of material that was too advanced or too unfamiliar.
+The only exceptions to the latter rule are fourthyear Advanced Standing students who are candidates for the master's degree and who may enroll in such upper-level courses with the instructor's permission.
+Pass/Fail Grading Status (Undergraduates Only) In 1967 the Faculty extended the use of Pass/Fail in order to permit students to enrich their educational experience by enrolling in courses they might otherwise avoid because of material that was too advanced or too unfamiliar.
 Consequently, with an instructor's permission and signature on the study card any undergraduate may enroll in a course on a Pass/Fail rather than a letter-graded basis.
 After the fifth Monday of the term students are not allowed to add Pass/Fail courses or to change their grading status in courses from or to Pass/Fail.
 Students enrolled in courses on a Pass/Fail basis are so identified on the course lists and grade sheets sent to instructors.
 Instructors may not request that students enroll in a course on a Pass/Fail basis.
-The Pass/Fail option is not available to graduate, cross-registered, or TAP students.
+The Pass/ Fail option is not available to graduate, cross-registered, or TAP students.
+Student Attendance All students are expected to attend classes regularly.

-Student Attendance

-All students are expected to attend classes regularly.
 Absence from academic exercises for whatever reason, including representing the College in extracurricular and athletic activities, does not relieve a student from responsibility for any part of the work required by the course during the period of absence.
 Students who, by their classroom absence, neglect work in a course may be excluded from the course (see Exclusion on page 59).
 Students should not leave the Cambridge vicinity during Reading Periods or Examination Periods or for an extended time during the term without the permission of their Allston Burr Senior Tutor or Assistant Dean of Freshmen.

-Storm and Emergency Conditions

-The Faculty of Arts and Sciences rarely cancels classes due to weather.
+Storm and Emergency Conditions The Faculty of Arts and Sciences rarely cancels classes due to weather.
 However, faculty and section leaders who commute should not be expected to put themselves in danger during serious storms, and may choose to cancel their individual classes.
 Because the Faculty rarely cancels classes, it is important that course staff inform students at the start of the term of the procedures for learning of class meetings that will be canceled.
 Similarly, it is important that the course staff provide students with instructions on how to inform instructional staff of planned absences.
-Instructors might find the following information helpful in establishing storm and emergency procedures for their courses:
+Instructors might find the following information helpful in establishing storm and emergency procedures for their courses: · For the most part, undergraduate students are in residence and are expected to attend classes.
+Undergraduate students who decide that they cannot make it to class should be able to find in their course materials instructions on how to inform the course's instructional staff of absences from class.
+For example, some courses request that the student inform the instructor or the teaching fellow of the planned absence by email or by telephone.